philippe44/AirConnect/README.md

 # AirCast: Send audio to Chromecast using AirPlay

-# AirCast: Send audio to UPnP players (includign Sonos) using AirPlay
+# AirUPnP: Send audio to UPnP players (includign Sonos) using AirPlay

 =============================================